getjavelin/documentation/docs/javelin-core/fallbackrouting/overview.md

    - **Name**: The name or version of the model (e.g., `chatgpt-4`, `gpt-3.5`).
    - **Suffix**: The unique URL where the model can be accessed (e.g., `/v1/engines/gpt-4/completions`).

 2. **Fallback Codes**: A set of predefined status codes (such as HTTP response codes) that indicate when the fallback model should be triggered.
-For example, status codes like 500 (internal server error) or 503 (service unavailable) are commonly used as fallback triggers.
+For example, status codes like 429 (Too Many Requests) or 503 (service unavailable) are commonly used as fallback triggers.

 3. **Backup LLM**: A secondary LLM that is invoked when the primary model fails or returns a status code present in the fallback list.
 The backup LLM is usually from the same provider but with a different version or configuration: